Can Dogs Eat Zinc?

 Possible Side Effects Of Zinc For Dogs

-Signs of zinc poisoning might happen very fast after ingestion, However, in some cases, signs may not occur immediately.
-Signs are even dependent upon the type and amount of zinc ingested relative to the dog’s overall body weight.
+Signs of zinc poisoning might happen very fast after ingestion; however, in some cases, signs may not occur immediately.
+Signs even depend upon the type and amount of zinc ingested relative to the dog’s overall body weight.

 Since zinc leads to gastrointestinal disturbance, the first signs of zinc poisoning are usually GI system problems, including